Updated on 12/9/2021

-For so long I refused to consider the concept of therapy.
+For so long, I refused to consider the concept of therapy.
 I would experience many breakdowns and panic attacks.
-Afterwards my mom would gently offer the prospect of seeing a therapist.
+Afterwards my mom would gently offer the prospect of seeing a licensed therapist.
 She told me how much it helped her cope with life, and how much it could help me with the complicated way I was feeling.

 I scoffed at the thought.
 I believed I was fine on my own, battling my demons with no help from a stranger.
 But when I finally did go, I kicked myself that I didn’t sooner.

 That is what drove me to write this article.
 We can be so apprehensive when it comes to taking opportunities to better ourselves.
 Just because something is unfamiliar or uncomfortable doesn’t mean we need to fear it or dismiss the thought.